 How do retained objects during surgery happen?

 A retained object during surgery is known as a never event.
-The NHS terms a never event as a type of medical negligence that should not happen, but never events do happen, a lot.
+The NHS terms a never event as a type of medical negligence that endangers patient safety and should not happen, but never events do happen, a lot.

 The NHS sees a never event as a serious yet preventable incident.
 If everyone follows the strict protocol, a never event cannot happen.

-Medical negligence is when a never event happens due to staff not following the explicit guidelines surrounding every area of medical procedures.
+Medical negligence is when a never event happens due to staff not following the explicit guidelines on risk factors.

-A major never event in surgical circles is retained objects during surgery.
+A major never event in surgical circles is retained foreign bodies during surgery.
 If procedures are followed, foreign objects should be outside your body, but history shows items are retained during surgery.

 What items can be retained in the body during surgery?

-Items retained during surgery can be the likes of gloves, swabs and surgical instruments.
-Every item retained during surgery can harm the body, and the bigger the item, the bigger the harm.
+Items retained during surgical procedures can be the likes of gloves, swabs and surgical instruments.
+Retained foreign objects post surgery can harm the body, and the bigger the item, the bigger the harm.

-Some common items retained in the body during surgery are:
+Some common retained foreign objects during surgery are:

 Each item retained in the body during surgery has a use.
 The item is no longer of any use when surgery is over and should be accounted for by the operating theatre staff.